 The functional and imperative programming classes are independent of one another, and both are required for the new data structures class.
 Both courses share an emphasis on verification techniques (principally, state invariants for imperative programming, and structural induction for functional programming).
 The new data structures course emphasizes parallel algorithms as the general case, and places equal emphasis on persistent, as well as ephemeral, data structures.
 This is achieved by using an expressive functional language (Standard ML) that includes both evaluation- and mutation-based computations, and that supports modularity and data abstraction.

-Object-oriented programming is eliminated entirely from the introductory curriculum, because it is both anti-modular and anti-parallel by its very nature, and hence unsuitable for a modern CS curriculum.
+Object-oriented programming is eliminated from the introductory curriculum, because it is both anti-modular and anti-parallel by its very nature, and hence unsuitable for our purposes.
 A proposed new course on object-oriented design methodology will be offered at the sophomore level for those students who wish to study this topic.

 Update: The revision of the undergraduate curriculum to which I allude here is described in the report “Introductory Computer Science Education at Carnegie Mellon: A Dean’s Perspective” by Randal E. Bryant, Klaus Sutner, and Mark J. Stehlik.
 This report summarizes the recommendations of an ad hoc committee of faculty reporting to the faculty and dean of the School of Computer Science.